mobify/workshop--adaptivejs-site-1x/README.md

         context: {
     ```

-    The `postProcess` function will be executed after we've selected all the elements for the view, so we can grab one of those elements and make a few changes to it.
-The base view contains it's own `postProcess` function that makes a few global changes, in order to keep these changes, we need to call the `postProcess` for the base.
-More information on the `postProcess` function can be found [here](https://cloud.mobify.com/docs/adaptivejs/adapting/views/#/postprocess/).
+    The `postProcess` function executes after all the elements for the view are selected, so we can grab one of those elements and make a few changes to it.
+The base view contains its own `postProcess` function that makes a few global changes.
+In order to keep these changes, call the `postProcess` for the base.
+More information on the `postProcess` function can be found in the [Views](https://cloud.mobify.com/docs/adaptivejs/adapting/views/#/postprocess/) guide.

-3. Store the `context.listing` zepto object in a variable
+3. Store the `context.listing` Zepto object in a variable.
 4. Add the class `c-product-list` to the listing element.
 The class name `c-product-list` indicates that it is a self-contained component, and by applying it to the listing element, the listing element acts as the container for the component.
 5. Add the class `c-product-list__item` to each li and remove the inline styles.
 The class name `c-product-list__item` indicates that it is a sub-component of the `c-product-list` component, and must be a child of the `c-product-list` element.
 6. Add the class `c-price` to the `.price` div. `c-price` is another self-contained component.